 Steel Log Siding

 Steel log siding consists of steel panels resembling natural wood logs.
-It’s a safe and reliable option since steel is fire-resistant and withstands harsh weather.
-Most metal siding feature foam backing to increase rigidity.
+Its fire-resistant and withstands harsh weather.
+Most metal siding features foam backing to increase rigidity.
 Manufacturers also offer customization of colors and finishes.

 Frequently Asked Questions (FAQ)FAQ